 I will start with the essentials to pack on a day hike, then move onto non essentials.
 Covering 17 points.
 This is all based on my experience, and what I have learnt over the years when hiking.

 I will also tell you about products I use or recommend.
-At the end, I have provided a quick glance packing list, so you don’t need to scroll back too much – Subscribe to receive a downloadable checklist.
+At the end, I have provided a quick glance packing list, so you don’t need to scroll back too much – Subscribe at the end of the page to receive a downloadable packing checklist.

 Just a note.
 This is a not what to wear guide, and is purely what to pack in your backpack.
 For what to wear, you can find that on this guide here.